dubit/unity-localisation/Docs/GettingStarted.md

 ![Generate Config Class](./generate-config-class.png)

 To generate the config class first you need to assign a template.
 This is just a text asset.
 One is provided with this package "LocalisationConfigTemplate" but you may want to use your own to conform with your own coding style.
-Assign a emplate and then clik the button "Generate Config Class" (marked "2" in the image above)
+Assign a emplate and then click the button "Generate Config Class" (marked "2" in the image above)
 This will generate the config file and save it to the location specified in the [preferences](./Preferences.md).

 ## Populate Data